19 Functions & Glossary

 The following functions are those developed for this class or adapted from code posted to sources like StackOverflow.

-For these basic stats, we are using the following example data:
+For these stats, we are using the following example data:

 ### EXAMPLE DATA ###